-- ◆ Some providers support auto configuration with an auto configuration code.
+- Some providers support auto configuration with an auto configuration code.
 In this case, you merely have to start the configuration assistant (Start Configuration Assistant button).
 It prompts you to enter the configuration code.
 All the required VoIP data is then downloaded into the areas specified above.
 The configuration is complete. - Most providers supply provider profiles with the general provider data on the configuration server.
 You can use the configuration assistant to load them to your phone.
 To do this, click on the Start Configuration Assistant button.
 The assistant prompts you to select your country and the provider.
-It then loads the provider profile data to the areas General data for your service provider and Network data for your service provider.
+It then loads the provider profile data to the areas General Data of your Service Provider and Network Data of your Service Provider.